carbon-language/carbon-lang/docs/design/generics/details.md

 used in the signatures of associated methods or functions, to allow the signatures of methods to vary from implementation to implementation.
-We already have one example of this: the `Self` type discussed [in the "Interfaces" section](#interfaces).
+We already have one example of this: the `Self` type discussed [above in the "Interfaces" section](#interfaces).
 For other cases, we can say that the interface declares that each implementation will provide a type under a specific name.
 For example:

 ```
 interface StackAssociatedType {